Whitney Reynolds: Personal life

-In 2012, Reynolds met her husband, David Heiner, at a Caribou Coffee in Lakeview, Chicago.
-They met the day before Reynolds pitched her show to PBS.
+Reynolds met her husband, David Heiner the day before Reynolds pitched her show to PBS.
 The couple dated for less than six months and they were engaged.

 On November 2, 2013, Reynolds and Heiner, married, broadcasting the event in a locally aired, two-hour television special, "I Do, Chicago Style!"

-In 2016, Reynolds gave birth to twins.
+In 2016, Reynolds gave birth to twins, Marlow and Acher.
 Reynolds and her family currently reside in Chicago.
 Reynolds and her family have been featured in national campaigns over the years.
 Her twins have worked with brands such as Gerber, VTech, Mazda, and Sundance Spa.

+Reynolds has said that her childhood experiences and family life have shaped both her philanthropic work and her approach to storytelling.
+She has stated that she founded Whitney Reynolds Media and developed The Whitney Reynolds Show to create the kind of supportive, hope-centered platform that she believes would have benefited her family, while also providing a space for individuals whose stories and perspectives are often underrepresented.
+These experiences have also influenced her involvement with nonprofit organizations supporting children and families.